bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX

 - Scroll into view when editing - very annoying to look for it
+- Indentation should ideally be taken into account when generating diffs to match the indentation preferred by the user.
+This is low priority since type script does not care about it
 - Preview also scrolls up all the time as we are re-writing the document.
 I wonder if we were to append to the document instead of write to fs scroll would be preserved
 - Preview for the high level oftentimes flickers.
 Not sure what causes itb but try larger outputs
   - we rewriting the entire file.
 Workaround documented in append function